 He has appeared as an advocate in the Court of Appeal, the Commercial Court and in arbitration (both in the UK and Hong Kong).
-The current edition of Chambers and Partners says that “he has a nice relaxed style in court and will really deal with a case with a positive outlook however difficult it might be”.
-The current edition of the Legal 500 describes him as “absolutely outstanding – a superb lawyer and fantastic with clients”.
-Before coming to the Bar, Noel qualified as a Chartered Accountant and spent six years working at PricewaterhouseCoopers in its financial services division.
+Chambers and Partners describes him as “a great barrister able to assist with complicated matters”.
+Legal 500 describes him as “an absolute star – combines brilliant technical expertise with user-friendliness”.
+Before coming to the Bar, Noel spent six years working at PricewaterhouseCoopers in its financial services division.
 As a consequence, he has an understanding of the mechanics of business and the commercial dimensions of legal disputes.

 Stephen Phillips QC named Barrister of The Week by The Lawyer

 7 King’s Bench Walk team secures €27m judgment in conspiracy claim